 Pro Tip: Use butcher twine to tie the legs together and tuck the tips of the chicken wings behind the shoulder joint to help keep them in place while cooking.

-Step 5: Once the smoker is preheated, carefully place your chicken on the grill, securely positioned over the beer can.
-Leave the chicken on a baking dish or baking sheet so it will catch the drippings.
-Place a meat thermometer into the thickest part of the breast and one of the thighs.
-Close the lid and let it smoke for approximately 3 hours, or until the internal temperature of the breast with a digital thermometer reaches 165°F and the thickest part of the thigh reaches 175°F.
+- Step 5: Smoke Chicken.
+Securely place the chicken on the grill with a meat thermometer in the thickest part of the breast and thickest part of the thigh.
+Close the lid and smoke for approximately 3 hours, or until the internal temperature reaches 165°F in the breast and 175°F in the thigh.

-Step 6: Once the chicken is fully cooked, remove it from the smoker (you may need 2 people for this.
-Be careful - it will be hot).
-Let the chicken rest for 5-10 minutes before carving.
+- Step 6: Rest and Serve.
+Once fully cooked, carefully remove the chicken from the smoker (you may need two people).
+Let it rest for 5-10 minutes before carving and serving with your favorite side dishes.

-Pro Tip: If the chicken is not fully cooked after 3 hours, turn the temperature to 325°F and continue to smoke until the desired internal temperature is reached.
+Pro Tip: If the chicken isn't fully cooked after 3 hours, increase the temperature to 325°F and continue smoking until it reaches the desired internal temperature.

-- Consider purchasing a beer can chicken holder if you don't have one - they support the chicken well.
+- Use a beer can chicken holder if you can - they support the chicken really well.

 - Brush on your favorite barbecue sauce during the last few minutes of cooking.